ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 * "Value" --> Celsius
 * blank --> temperature

+### To-Do
-**Currently working on a separate piece of code to combine the date and time columns using pandas**
+* **separate piece of code to combine the date and time columns using pandas**
+* sort revised data files into site directories
+* push new directories to group repositories

 ___________________________________________________________________________________________________________